-Is It Really Worth Keeping a Headache Diary?
+Is It Really Worth Keeping a Migraine Headache Diary?

 We say yes!
-Journaling your headaches can reveal things you never knew about your migraine patterns and triggers.
+Journaling your migraines can reveal things you never knew about your migraine patterns and triggers.
 Here’s a simple guide to get you started.

 Simply put, it’s a record that tracks the frequency, duration and intensity of migraine attacks (or other headaches) over time.
 Keeping an accurate headache diary can help you and your healthcare provider understand which treatments work best for you and which may be losing their effectiveness.
 It can also help you identify your migraine triggers and avoid them in the future.

 For some people, a migraine diary can even be a welcome daily reminder to keep healthy migraine habits, such as exercise (that you can tolerate) and keeping a regular sleep schedule.